Master of Science in Marketing Tracks

 Product managers involved with consumer or other non–technical products often come from a very diverse set of educational backgrounds.
 While some have a business/ marketing degree many others have a liberal arts or some other non–business degree.
 However, even those with bachelor’s degrees in business who took marketing courses probably did not take courses in product management because they are not commonly offered in undergraduate programs.

 We are excited to offer this track which contains a set of highly specialized core courses critical for product management success: new product development, product management (managing the product throughout the different stages of its lifecycle), pricing and brand management.
 Among the electives for this track are highly relevant courses such as new technology forecasting, competitive strategy, channels and retailing, marketing engineering and project management.

 An optional Product Management Academic certificate is available for students taking this track and will require taking four courses with a 3.0 GPA and passing a proficiency exam.
-Please see the degree plan section for core courses and electives offered for this track.

 5 – Marketing Management Track

 This track is designed for those students who are either undecided about the functional area they wish to specialize in within marketing or who might be performing a broad range of marketing functions or are in general marketing management.
 It is also a good option for students pursuing a dual MBA or master’s degree who wish to leverage some of their previous coursework.
 Please check with the advising office for the requirements for dual degrees.
 For these students, we offer this general and balanced track that gives them exposure to numerous areas such as market research, advertising, sales, channel/distribution management, strategy and a broader range of electives to choose from.
 For example, if a marketing professional works for a small or medium sized company and is responsible for many different functional areas, this might be the best track for their professional environment.
-Please see the degree plan section for core courses and electives offered for this track.